Modular Exercises for Four-Point Blocks -- I: The theory of chiral blocks

 Factorization of chiral blocks on the sphere is called cluster decomposition:

 where the sum is over a basis $\phi$ of $\cV$-primaries (lowest conformal weight states) in the internal module $N_k$, and $\phi^*$ is the dual basis.
 We will use this in the following to relate four-point functions at the cusp to structure constants.
+Let us now turn to concrete examples.